 The Company is committed under exploration and evaluation property option agreements to pay cash, incur exploration expenditures and has future commitments related to payments required under a photocopier lease.
-See note 12 of the Company's consolidated financial statements for the year ended December 31st, 2012 and the disclosures above under "Review of Exploration Projects".
+See note 11 of the Company's condensed consolidated financial statements for the three month period ended March 31st, 2013 and the disclosures above under "Review of Exploration Projects".